Umbraco Security Settings

 enablePasswordRetrieval(default 'false'): This setting is not used

-requiresQuestionAndAnswer(default 'false'): This setting is not used
+requiresQuestionAndAnswer(default 'true'): This setting is not used

 allowManuallyChangingPassword(default 'false'): Must be set to 'true' if you want to change passwords from code (e.g. calling the MemberService.SavePassword()-function)